wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/agentless.rst

 state
 ^^^^^

-Determines whether the type of checkis periodic or periodic_diff.
+Determines whether the type of check is periodic or periodic_diff.

 +--------------------+--------------------------------------------------------------------------------------------------+
 | **Default value**  | n/a                                                                                              |